Anjiembadi/Aircraft-Customer-Satisfaction-Using-Machine-Learning/README.md

 # Aircraft Customer Satisfaction Prediction using Machine Learning

-A Machine Learning project that predicts whether an airline customer is **satisfied** or **neutral or dissatisfied** based on service quality, travel details, and onboard experience.
+A Machine Learning project that predicts whether an airline customer is **satisfied** or **dissatisfied** based on service quality, travel details, and onboard experience.

 ---